 The Roman Forum

-It was also here that people traded their goods and worked to make money.
 This was the heartbeat of Rome!
-It wasn’t until the 20th century that archaeologists began uncovering this amazing piece of Roman history, and it is still an active dig site today with new discoveries being made!
+It wasn’t until the 20th century that archaeologists began uncovering this fantastic piece of Roman history, and it is still an active dig site today with discoveries being made!

 Day 3: Vatican City

-Insider tip- Be sure that you are dressed properly for your visit though-no bare knees or shoulders allowed.
+Insider tip- Be sure you are appropriately dressed for your visit; no bare knees or shoulders are allowed.

 Day 3 Alternate Choice- Take a Day Trip or Food Tour

-If you are not interested in visiting the Vatican during your Italy trip, then you might want to consider taking a day trip out of Rome today.
+If you are not interested in visiting the Vatican during your Italy trip, you might consider taking a day trip out of Rome today.

 Day Trip to Tivoli

-If you are choosing to spend some time in Tivoli, don’t miss Villa Gregoriana as well.
-Don’t let the name fool you as Villa Gregoriana is actually more like a park than just a villa.
+Don’t let the name fool you, as Villa Gregoriana is more like a park than a villa.

 Day Trip to Capri

-And it will make for a really long day, but if you’re feeling adventurous, then why not go for it?
+And it will make for a long day, but why not go for it if you’re feeling adventurous?

-Although we only spent 24 hours in Capri, I fell in love with this slice of Italian paradise!
+Although we only spent 24 hours in Capri, I loved this slice of Italian paradise!

 Food Tour in Rome

-Not only do you get to eat amazing food and try amazing Italian cocktails, but you are also introduced to new places and neighborhoods that you might not normally have visited.
+You get to eat excellent food and try unique Italian cocktails, and you are also introduced to new places and neighborhoods that you might not normally have visited.

 Day 4: Roman Catacombs and the Appian Way

-For it is this road that the military would use to march back into the city declaring their victory over Rome’s enemies.
+It is this road that the military would use to march back into the city, declaring their victory over Rome’s enemies.

-Today, the Appian Way allows you to take in all of that history while visiting some great attractions, including Cecilia’s mausoleum, and the Circus Maxentius, along with the Roman catacombs.
+Today, the Appian Way allows you to take in all that history while visiting some great attractions, including Cecilia’s mausoleum, the Circus Maxentius, and the Roman catacombs.